apollopy/laravel-memcached/README.md

 # laravel-memcached

-Memcached for Laravel 5.1, with persistent connection and sasl authentication support, compatible with aliyun osc.
+Memcached for Laravel, with persistent connection and sasl authentication support, compatible with aliyun osc.

 ## Installation